Shred and Recycle It

 Free Opportunities to Shred Sensitive Documents

 The City of Raleigh holds two "shred and recycle" events each year.
 A spring event is usually held in April to coincide with Earth Day while a fall event is held in November to celebrate America Recycles Day).
-These events give an opportunity for Raleigh area residents to dispose of sensitive documents (and for some events, electronics) in an environmentally responsible way.
+These events give an opportunity for Raleigh area residents and small businesses to dispose of sensitive documents (and for some events, electronics) in an environmentally responsible way.

 - Bring up to three boxes ("banker box" size) or bags of paper per person.
 We limit the amount of material per person to ensure that as many residents who wish to participate may do so.
 The event may end early if the truck fills up.